 - Alternating shoulder tap plank jacks

-- Hold a dumbbell in each hand with both palms facing out and about shoulder-distance apart.
+- Hold a dumbbell in each hand with both palms facing out.

 - Keeping your elbows glued to your sides and your chest upright, raise the weights up toward your shoulders.